teonghan/Scopus-Extract-h-Index/README.md

 # Scopus-Extract-h-Index
-a simple web scrapping script to extract h-index, citations &amp; number of publications from Scopus Author Profile
+A simple web scrapping script to extract h-index, citations &amp; number of publications from Scopus Author Profile